Tui T. Sutherland: Personal life

 Sutherland grew up sharing original ideas and exploring the classics with her younger sister Kari.
-She married her husband Adam in October 2007, and the two live in Watertown with their two sons.
+She married her husband Adam in October 2007, and the two live in Watertown, Massachusetts with their two sons.

 Though she has generally refrained from revealing private details about her life in her frequent public events, Sutherland's religious background has been noted.
-Sutherland is known to borrow influences from a variety of religious traditions and backgrounds; she "attended a Baptist missionary school in Paraguay, studied Buddhism in college" and is raising her children with Judeo-Christian influences, having "married a wonderful Jewish man".
+She is known to borrow influences from a variety of religious traditions and backgrounds; she "attended a Baptist missionary school in Paraguay, studied Buddhism in college" and is raising her children with Judeo-Christian influences, having "married a wonderful Jewish man".
 Though she has woven philosophical and spiritual aspects from a variety of sources and traditions into her work, she has also said that "religion isn't something talked about as freely" in her daily life, instead hoping that her writing can open up discussions among readers and pose questions to contemplate in the freer, larger-than-life fantasy worlds she creates.

-Sutherland has drawn inspiration from locations she has visited over the years, including the Waitomo Caves in New Zealand and the Amber Palace in India.
+Sutherland has drawn inspiration from locations she has visited over the years, including the Waitomo Caves in New Zealand and the Amber Palace in India, and develops her fantasy worlds' environments through watching nature documentaries such as Planet Earth and Life in the Undergrowth.

+Although she is not a member of the Writers Guild of America (WGA), Sutherland marched in support of the 2007-08 Writers Guild of America strike in Boston.

-A long-time fan of Jeopardy!, she named the sixth dog in the Pet Trouble series after it.
-In 2009, she was a two-day champion on the show, winning a total of $46,200 over three episodes; the first two games she won by a fine margin, whereas she lost the latter game by not wagering enough money on the final clue; had she wagered everything, she would have won the game.
+A long-time fan of Jeopardy!, Sutherland named the sixth dog in the Pet Trouble series after it.
+In 2009, she was a two-day champion on the show, winning a total of $46,200 over three episodes; the first two games she won by a fine margin, whereas she lost in her latter appearance as she did not wager enough money on the final clue; had she wagered everything, she would have won the game.